XpiritCommunityEvents/HOL/Adding-Custom-Mappings-for-your-migrations.md

    puts item
   end
 ```
-And then run a valet commandline where we pass in the custom mapping like this:
+And then run a valet command line where we pass in the custom mapping like this:
 > `$ valet migrate azure-devops pipeline --target-url https://github.com/Microsoft-Bootcamp/<yourreponame> --pipeline-id ### --custom-transformers plugin/DotNetCoreCLI.rb `

 the output will show the following: